 Other than the director candidates designated by our founding members or by Standard General pursuant to the Letter Agreement, our Nominating and Governance Committee identifies individuals qualified to become Board members and recommends director nominees to our Board for each annual meeting of stockholders or in connection with filling a vacancy on our Board between annual meetings.
 It also reviews the qualifications and independence of the members of our Board of Directors and its various committees on a regular basis and makes any recommendations the committee members may deem appropriate from time to time concerning any changes in the overall composition of our Board of Directors and its committees.
-Our Nominating and Governance Committee recommends to our Board of Directors the terms of our Corporate Governance Guidelines.
-Our Nominating and Governance Committee reviews such guidelines and the provisions of our Nominating and Governance Committee reviews such guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
-Our Nominating and Governance Committee reviews and pursues with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors in its annual review of our Board of Directors.
+Our Nominating and Governance Committee reviews such guidelines and the provisions of our Nominating and Governance Committee charter on a regular basis to confirm that such guidelines and charter remain consistent with sound corporate governance practices and with any legal, regulatory or Nasdaq requirements.
+Our Nominating and Governance Committee also monitors our Board of Directors and our compliance with any commitments made to regulators or otherwise regarding changes in corporate governance practices and leads our Board of Directors in its annual review of our Board of Directors.